-Developmentally speaking, children aren’t ready to engage in this line of questioning until they are around five years old, yet many parents and caregivers begin asking the question when their children are much younger.
-We need to consider how we can support very young children in developing empathy in a way that meets them where they are?
+Developmentally speaking, children aren’t ready to engage in this line of questioning until they’re around five years old.
+So many parents and caregivers begin asking the question when their children are much younger, though.
+If we believe that young children are capable of developing empathy, how do we support this in a way that meets them where they are?
 And is this approach ever really the best approach?

-As children move through preschool and into elementary school and their cognition and social intelligence advances, we must recognize that when we ask this question, we are asking them to take on another person’s experience: to feel what they are feeling, to share in their stress, to be personally invested in their well-being.
-This sounds like a good thing, but it actually encourages them to dismantle any emotional boundaries they may be holding.
-Because this method of teaching empathy asks children to not only consider another person’s emotions, but to step into their experience, highly empathic children may take on that person’s stress as well, and it can be more than they can handle.
+When we ask this question, we are asking our children to take on another person’s experience: to feel what they are feeling, to share in their stress, to be personally invested in their well-being.
+This sounds like a good thing, but it actually encourages them to ignore any emotional boundaries they may be holding.
+This method of teaching empathy asks children to not only consider another person’s emotions, but to step into their experience.
+Highly empathic children may take on that person’s stress as well, and it can be more than they can handle.
 If your child is already honed in on other people’s emotions, you want to encourage them to establish emotional boundaries, not ignore them.

 So… What do we do instead?